nic0michael/First-Steps-in-Docker-and-first-Spring-Boot-Microservice-in-Docker/readme.md

 Some of the containers deliver simple C++ projects as Docker containers other project deliver Java projects as Docker containers (Including a simple Springboot project)

-There is also a chapter on docker commands aven a chapter on Portainer for managing Docker instances and Kubernetes clusters
+There is also a chapter on docker commands even a chapter on Portainer for managing Docker instances and Kubernetes clusters

 The reader is provided with a Tutorial as a PDF document and folders of most the projects as examples